 - SVH — relative to the small viewport height

 - SVW — relative to the small viewport width

 - LVH — relative to the large viewport height

 - LVW — relative to the large viewport width

 - VH — relative to the viewport height

-- VW — relative to the viewport height
+- VW — relative to the viewport width

 Units with an LV prefix correspond to large viewports, which is the visible viewport area when a dynamic toolbar is hidden on a mobile browser.
 Units with an SV prefix correspond to small viewports, which is the visible viewport area when a dynamic toolbar is present on a mobile browser.